-Maya has not been able to forgive her father Bodhisattva for her mother's death.
+Maya has not been able to forgive her father Bodhisattva for her mother's suicide.
 So when she comes home from USA after a long time, instead of staying with him, she puts up with an old classmate Anu and her husband Avik.
 What begins as a fun visit, soon turns into a psychological battle between the trio and peaks to a shattering climax.
 A story about human relationships encircling ego, pride, power and obsession, the film takes a look at urban India with its modern family setup.

 Language : Bengali with English and Spanish Subtitles